abdulraoufatia/terraform-adf-data-pipeline/README.md

 terraform apply -auto-approve
 ```

-This will initialize Terraform and apply the configuration using the values from terraform.tfvars.
+This will initialise Terraform and apply the configuration using the values from terraform.tfvars.
 3. Confirm the deployment by typing `yes` when prompted.

 4. Once the deployment is complete, Terraform will display the output values, including the storage account name and primary access key.

 # Usage